 Markovitz Consulting helps companies perform better and become better places to work through the application of lean principles. www.MarkovitzConsulting.com

-Dan Markovitz is president of Markovitz Consulting, a consulting firm that applies lean concepts to knowledge work.
-He is a faculty member at the Lean Enterprise Institute and teaches at the Stanford University Continuing Studies Program.
-He also lectures at the Ohio State University’s Fisher School of Business.
-His first book, A Factory of One, was honored with a Shingo Research Award in 2013.
-Earlier in his career, Markovitz held management positions in product marketing at Sierra Designs, Adidas, CNET and Asics Tiger, where he worked in sales, product marketing and product development.
-He also has experience as an entrepreneur, having founded his own skateboarding footwear company.
-Markovitz lived in Japan for four years and is fluent in Japanese.
-He holds a BA from Wesleyan University and an MBA from the Stanford University Graduate School of Business.
+Dan Markovitz is president of Markovitz Consulting, which applies lean concepts to knowledge work.
+He is a faculty member of the Lean Enterprise Institute, teaches at the Stanford University Continuing Studies Program and lectures at the Ohio State University Fisher School of Business.
+His book, A Factory of One, received a Shingo Research Award.
+His new book is Fit for Business.
+Markovitz holds a B.A. degree from Wesleyan University and an M.B.A. from the Stanford University Graduate School of Business.